CFD for Automotive Industry

 The automotive sector with its very ambitious design targets and tight time deadlines utilizes CFD in many areas on a daily basis.
 The topics such as chassis aerodynamics or IC combustion modeling are the most eminent examples of flow simulations.
 However, fluid flow and heat transfer analyses are utilized for many other purposes.

 - fuel sloshing in the tanks

 - oil flow in the gearboxes

 - simulation of exhaust ducts

 As computing power and software gets more available, it makes sense to use CFD even in simple design cases.

-On the other hand, the cars turn into a very complex machines packed with sensors and lots of secondary machinery.
+On the other hand, the cars turn into very complex machines packed with sensors and lots of secondary machinery.
 Hence, new areas of engineering arise.
 Many of them (battery, sensor dirt-interaction, high-current chargers) will surely benefit from physical simulations.

-Efficient cooling for electromobilty
+Efficient cooling for electromobility

-Valeo is a multinational Tier-1 automotive supplier based in France, providing a wide range of products to auto manufacturers and after-markets.
+Valeo is a multinational Tier-1 automotive supplier based in France.
+The company provides a wide range of products to auto manufacturers and after-markets.
 In one of their manufacturing facilities, they routinely design frontal radiators.
 In this process, they have been using the standard CFD package for modeling of the process of heating up of the new designs.
 It provided high-fidelity results – the discrepancy between the simulations and the manufacturer’s experiments was less than 0.5%!
 However, this approach had several drawbacks.
 A single simulation involved the work of 100 computing cores for 36-48 hours, which was a huge cost.
 Preparation of the geometry was also very time-consuming (CAD in 3D + meshing).
 The entire design cycle, although well established and validated, was 14-days-long.